 The data indicates employers’ continued recognition of the subject matter, and the emergence of processes to address mental and behavioral conditions in the workplace.
 As evidenced by the survey results, employers continue to enhance these offerings for their employees and recognize the value they provide in improving the overall employee experience, as well as containing the high costs that can be incurred as a result of behavioral risk conditions.

-If you are not a DMEC member, you might want to take a look at the benefits of membership—DMEC members have access to resources and information that can help you do your job better and save your company money.
+If you are not a DMEC member, please join—DMEC members have access to resources, articles, @Work magazine, webinars, and legislative updates that can help you do your job better and save your company money.

 **If you are being asked to login more than once, please refresh your browser.**